 York School of English is situated in the charming historic university city of Cracow, southern Poland – one of the most beautiful cities in Central Europe, the old capital of Poland, home to kings and queens, the cultural and academic centre for centuries.
 The academic character of the city (the Jagiellonian University, founded in 1364 and about 10 other colleges) lots of cultural events going on all year plus… uncountable international restaurants, little cafes, pubs & wine bars with their unique atmosphere – make Cracow one of the most enjoyable places to live and work in the world.
 We are situated near the city centre with very good access to public transport and free parking.
 We own two cottage style buildings and rent extra premises in a modern public school and the XVI century mansion just walking distance away.

-York School of English is a well established language school with 23 years of tradition.
-The school was recognized in 1991 by Ministry of Education, in 1997, 2001 and 2003 by PASE (Polish Association for Standards in English the equivalent of the British Council in Britain and the associate member of European EAQUALS).
+York School of English is a well established language school with 27 year tradition.
+The school was recognized in 1991 by the Ministry of Education, and since 1997 by PASE (Polish Association for Standards in Foreign Languages- the equivalent of the British Council in Britain and the associate member of European EAQUALS).
 York can be proud of its own beautiful and comfortable premises and the school’s unique homely atmosphere.

-The school employs both native speakers (mainly British & American) and Polish teachers of English whose work is coordinated by the Director of Studies, ADOS’ and Methodological Consultants.
-All York teachers meet regularly at staff meetings, in-house and external methodological workshops and the tandem teachers cooperate on a weekly basis.
+The school employs non native speakers from mainly EU countries and native speakers (mainly British ) .
+Their work is coordinated by the Director of Studies, ADOS’ and Methodological Consultant.
+All York teachers meet regularly at staff meetings, in-house and external methodological workshops and cooperating with each other on a weekly basis.

-York School of English cooperates with Quality English schools and St Giles International (London, Brighton, Eastbourne), English Select (Cambridge), The Oxford English Centre, English in York and many other schools – all schools are recognized by the British Council and Arels – York sends its clients to the above mentioned schools mainly for summmer courses.
+York School of English cooperates with mainly Quality English schools and also with St Giles International (London, Brighton, Eastbourne), English Select (Cambridge) as well as other schools recognized by British Council .
+York sends its clients to the above mentioned schools mainly for summmer courses.

 - York was the sixth language school in Poland to be accredited by PASE – associate member of EAQUALS

-- York is the City& Guilds Pitman Qualifications and London Chamber of Commerce LCCI approved examination centre
+- York gained a lot of ELT experience in previous years as the City & Guilds Pitman Qualifications and London Chamber of Commerce LCCI approved examination centre

 - got top places in five annual Newsweek Poland and Dlaczego student magazines language schools rankings since 2001